 Depending on the grant budget, approval will be done by either the Head of Programme, Director, CEO or the Laudes Foundation Investment Committee.

 What happens after my proposal is approved?

 We'll create a legally binding contract between your organisation and Laudes Foundation.
 This will include intended results, targets, milestones or reporting deliverables, and a payment schedule.

 How does Laudes Foundation measure results?

-All of our partnerships must align with our Monitoring and Evaluation Minimum Requirements and Laudes Foundation rubrics.
+All of our partnerships must align with our Monitoring and Evaluation (M&E) Minimum Requirements and Laudes Foundation rubrics.
 This helps both you and the foundation better understand if your initiative is achieving its intended results and put corrective measures in place if necessary.